DGEs2018/Traineeship-progress/Week18/journal.md

 ### Issues I stumbled up on and learned from
 - correct naming and nesting respectively, following BEM prevents redundancy
 - however a mistake following the BEM precisely could be an issue
-- setting width to 100% in css, once a certain dimension is given saves so much time and avoids space constrains, which would later complicate adjusting dimensions while applying CSS layouts
-- it's mostly wise leaving the height of the main page, and leave the browser
+- while making layouts in CSS, setting the width to 100% (relative to whatever size of the device) could save so much time.
+In contrary giving specific width would make it hard when adjusting margins and borders, due to space constraints caused by specifying the width.

 # 30.07.2019
 - Modules in CSS